ramyabala221190/ReactiveFormsPluralSightAllConcepts/README.md

 })

 -------------------------------------------------------------------
-To duplicate a set of elements , you always enclose all the elements inside a form group For Eg: addresses:new FormGroup({
+To duplicate a set of elements , you always enclose all the elements to be duplicated inside a form group

-      addressType:new FormControl("home"),
-      street1:new FormControl(""),
-      street2:new FormControl(""),
-      city:new FormControl(""),
-      state:new FormControl(""),
-      zip:new FormControl("")
+If I want to add multiple addresses, each time I click on "Add new address", the set of form controls inside the form group must duplicate in the UI.

+defaultAddress={
+  "addressType": "home",
+  "street1": "",
+  "street2": "",
+  "state": "",
+  "city": "",
+  "zip": null
+}

+createAddress(address:any) {
+    return this.fb.group({
+      addressType: [address.addressType],
+      street1: [address.street1],
+      street2: [address.street2],
+      city: [address.city],
+      state: [address.state],
+      zip: [address.zip]
     })

-If I want to add multiple addresses, each time I click on "Add new address", the above set of form controls must duplicate in the UI.

-FormArrays dont have names.

-this.myArray=new FormArray([]);
+  }

+  addNewAddress() {
+    this.addressList.push(this.createAddress(this.defaultAddress));
+  }

 --------------------------------------------------------------------
 Faking a backend server: